 LACNIC employees, managers and Board members shall not use LACNIC's name, facilities or contacts for personal gain.

-LACNIC employees and managers shall report to the Board or to the Executive Director any transaction or business relationship they may have with any LACNIC member or provider in which they are an interested party or from which they are likely to benefit, as such transaction or relationship might involve a conflict of interests.
+LACNIC employees and managers shall report to the Board or to the Executive Director any commercial transaction or business relationship they may have with any LACNIC member or provider in which they are an interested party or from which they may benefit, as such transaction or relationship might involve a conflict of interests.

-The Ethics Committee is responsible for interpreting, applying and updating this Code of Conduct.
-The Ethics Committee may deal with cases that transcend the sphere of operational authority.
-It is made up by one member of the Fiscal Commission, the Executive Director, and one member of the Board, the latter of whom may appoint an additional member to replace the Executive Director when the case so warrants.
-Likewise, the Committee may delegate those cases it considers appropriate to the Executive Director, who in such cases will have the authority to interpret and apply this Code.
+LACNIC's Code of Ethics is interpreted and enforced by the Ethics Committee, which may handle cases that transcend the sphere of operational authority.
+This Committee is made up by a member of the Fiscal Commission, the Executive Director, and a member of the Board.
+When necessary, the latter may appoint an additional member to replace the Executive Director.
+Likewise, the Committee may delegate any cases it considers appropriate to the Executive Director, who in such cases will have the authority to interpret and enforce this Code.

 The breach or violation of this Code will result in the application of disciplinary measures, including dismissal or termination of employment, and may potentially constitute violations of the legal regulations in force and be subject to civil or criminal complaints.

-This Code of Conduct was approved at the LACNIC Board meeting held in Quito, Ecuador, on 6 May 2012, date on which it became effective.
+The LACNIC Code of Ethics* was approved at the LACNIC Board meeting held in Quito, Ecuador, on 6 May 2012, date on which it became effective.

-Revised and approved at the Board meeting held in Montevideo, Uruguay, on 18 September 2017
+Reviewed and approved at the Board meeting held in Montevideo, Uruguay, on 18 September 2017 and updated at the meeting held on 20 August 2019.